 The fiscal year for Diamond Valley Vettes shall be from January 1st through December 31st.

 SECTION 1.
 CLASSIFICATION OF MEMBERS

 There shall be two (2) classes of members of the Club as set forth in these by-laws:

-A. ACTIVE – Any duly elected person meeting all requirements of eligibility and having paid all fees and dues.
+A. ACTIVE – Any duly elected person meeting all requirements for eligibility and having paid all fees and dues.

 B. INACTIVE – A member in good standing who for valid reasons, must withdraw from active participation (i.e., military service, school, health) but may return to active status (without vote).
 No dues will be required during a period of Inactive status.

 A. New Membership

 1. Be at least 18 years of age.

 2. Presently own a Corvette, or have proof of purchase of a Corvette not yet delivered.